mindaffect/Headset/README.md

 Initial print files of the headset based on TMSi waterbased electrodes (4 channels + ref + ground).

 V1.0

 Made by Nikolai Schauer

-Please refer specific questions to https://github.com/nikscha
+Please read the printing guide before trying to print.